open/close all folders

 - Mortal Kombat 9 has Jax borrow Superman's Heroic Brutality, and then punt the victim's head off.

 - In Peasant's Quest, Rather Dashing can die this way when taking a pounding from Kerrek.

-- This is a side effect of several attacks in Super Smash Bros., such as the Pitfall.
+- This is a side effect of several attacks in Super Smash Bros., such as the Pitfall and Donkey Kong's headbutt.
 Getting stuck in the ground prevents characters from moving or attacking until they get un-stuck.

 - In Injustice: Gods Among Us, Sinestro makes a giant mace with his ring and smashes Superman into the ground.
 As soon as he stops to gloat, Superman takes him down.

-- In Mario & Luigi: Dream Team, this happens to Big Massif in the Dream World, when his apprentices boast how he could smash even the largest possible rock.
+- This happens to Big Massif in the Dream World, when his apprentices boast how he could smash even the largest possible rock.
 Cue him trying to smash the rock with his first as it comes down, then being smashed on the head by it with a loud metal like sound before getting driven into the ground.
 Of course, this being a major NPC and upcoming boss he manages to dig out of the situation and come up out the ground behind the heroes, but still.

 - This is a recurring ability in the Mario and Luigi subseries, with Luigi pounding Mario into the ground so the crimson-clad plumber can reach new areas and uncover buried items.

 - Mooks in the Sengoku Basara series who are defeated by being launched into the air may end up lodging themselves halfway into the ground with their legs sticking out when they land.
 Any that become a victim of one of Toyotomi Hideyoshi's grappling moves are guaranteed to end up the same position once he's done with them.